Tharangini Records: History

+Yesudas initially started the studio at Chennai in 1977 by leasing a theater of Arunachalam Studio.
+Ameer and V. G. Balakrishnan were the recording engineers.
 The company started its functioning in its first studio at Vellayambalam, Thiruvananthapuram as Tharangini Studios and Records on 23 November 1980.
 It also had a studio at Ernakulam.
 The studio had state-of-the-art Otari eight-track tape machine and a two-track mastering system from Switzerland.
 Recordings were done at Thiruvananthapuram studio till 2005.

 In 1992 the office and studio were moved to Abhiramapuram, Chennai, Tamil Nadu due to labor strike.
 It also started a voice mixing studio, Studio27, at Chennai.
 The company was incorporated at the United States in 1998.

 Profile

 Primarily established as the first recording and distributing music label in Kerala for Malayalam films, it has in its credit number of audio albums mainly associated with K. J. Yesudas.
+Eugene Pereira was the first chief mixing engineer.
+V. G. Balakrishnan works between 1980 and 1991.
 A. Karunakaran was the chief mixing engineer of the studio between 1985 and 2005.
 Composer Alleppey Ranganath joined Tharangini as staff music director and script scrutinising officer in 1981.
 Satheesh Sathyan, son of actor Sathyan, was the manager of Tharangini from 1982 to 1986.
 Sound designer Renganaath Ravee was also worked as a sound recordist here.

 The cassettes (the primary medium for music before digital revolution), produced by Tharangini, containing light songs, used to be sold just as those featuring film songs in the 1980s and 90s.
 Tharangini paved way for the most melodious period for non-film music in Malayalam.
 Now it continues to produce and present events of K. J. Yesudas both for film and Indian classical music concerts throughout the world.
 Most of Tharangini's cassette covers features the snaps clicked by photographer R. Gopalakrishnan.
+Composer Mohan Sithara used to play violin and conduct orchestra at Tharangini for composers like M. G. Radhakrishnan, Shyam and V. Dakshinamoorthy.